 However, it's wise to check that your email service provider supports the mobile devices used by people within your business.
 Make sure clear instructions are available to get everything working.

 Most email service providers place a limit on the size of each mailbox in your business.
 This dictates how many messages you can keep stored at any one time.

-If you send and receive lots of emails or work with large email attachments, it's surprising how quickly your mail can fill up.
-Make sure your provider offers a reasonable amount of storage - 2GB (gigabytes) is a good minimum.
+If you send and receive lots of emails or work with large email attachments, it's surprising how quickly your inbox can fill up.
+Make sure your provider offers a reasonable amount of storage - 5GB (gigabytes) is a good minimum.

-Some provider also offer an archiving service, allowing you to make room in your mailbox by storing older messages separately.
-This saves you having to arrange to archive old email yourself.
+Some providers also offer an archiving service, allowing you to make room in your mailbox by storing older messages separately.
+This saves you having to arrange and archive old email yourself.